 To Our Newsletter

-After a long debate, the Law Society rejected her petition.
+After a long debate, the Law Society rejected Clara’s petition.
 Only “persons” were eligible to be admitted to the practice of law under the legislation that established the Law Society.
 This referred only to men.
 An amending Bill, passed in 1892, finally redefined the word “person”.
-It then included both women and men, which open the door for Clara’s acceptance.
+It then included both women and men, which opened the door for Clara’s acceptance.

-Clara commenced her articles with a Toronto law firm in 1983.
-Her fellow articling students and legal secretaries that she switched firms.
+Clara commenced her articles with a Toronto law firm in 1893.
+Poor treatment from her fellow articling students and the legal secretaries forced Clara to switch firms.
 She went to a prominent Toronto law firm, one that was the predecessor to Blake, Cassels & Graydon LLP.
 Clara was duly called to the Ontario bar and received her LL.B. in 1899.

 Clara died at the age of 49, having spearheaded a great shift in the legal landscape.
 One that opened the door for generations of women to come.
 In the modern day, just under 40 percent of all practicing lawyers in Canada are women.